Chart Color Schemes

 Calamvale - Stretton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Calamvale-Stretton has a population where 62.2% speak a language other than English at home, with 58.1% born overseas.
-Christianity is the predominant religion at 35.6%.
-Buddhism is overrepresented at 6.7%, compared to Greater Brisbane's 5.3%.
+Calamvale-Stretton has one of the highest levels of cultural diversity in Australia, with 62.2% of its residents speaking a language other than English at home and 58.1% born overseas.
+Christianity is the predominant religion in Calamvale-Stretton, accounting for 35.6% of the population.
+However, Buddhism is significantly overrepresented compared to Greater Brisbane, with 6.7% versus 2.0%.

 Frequently Asked Questions - Diversity